diegofer11/RandomPassGenerator/README.md

 ```
 As a result it will generate an string with lowercase and uppercase characters, digits and some special characters '#$%&()*+<=>?@_'.

-In terms of execution time it is O(1).
+In terms of execution time and space the function is O(1).